East Coast Economic Corridor: Industrialization and urbanization

 A relatively robust industrial environment in key areas enables the corridor to integrate more effectively with similar regions in the country.
-Priority industries for ECEC are largely port based or port led, signifying the importance of ports and connectivity infrastructure.
-Moreover, the industries in ECEC align well with containerized commodities currently shipped through West coast ports.
+Priority industries for ECEC are largely port-based or port-led, signifying the importance of ports and connectivity infrastructure.
+Moreover, the industries in ECEC align well with containerized commodities currently shipped through West Coast ports.
 A successful ECD strategy should synchronize industrial development and urbanization by providing adequate physical and social infrastructure in urban centers to meet workers’ quality-of-life needs.
 Model developments such as Sri City in Andhra Pradesh and the Dholera Special Investment Region in Gujarat offer a way forward in reconciling urbanization and industrial development.

 Regional integration

 Most Asian economies, particularly in East and Southeast Asia, have grown by trading with their neighbors.
-In contrast, South Asia is one of the least economically integrated regions in the world and South Asian economies lag their Asian peers with respect to trade.
+In contrast, South Asia is one of the least economically integrated regions in the world and South Asian economies lag their Asian peers for trade.
 The various economic corridors being developed across South Asia are expected to facilitate trade by expanding land and maritime routes and stepping up regional integration efforts.
-ECEC will be interconnected with other corridors and evolve into a regional corridor by connecting existing and new industries with GVCs through ports; efficient multimodal and intermodal transportation networks; logistics and distribution facilities.
-As a spine corridor and, ECEC will serve as a backbone for regional cooperation projects that enhance exchange within South Asia and between India and East/Southeast Asia.
+ECEC will be interconnected with other corridors and evolve into a regional corridor by connecting existing and new industries with GVCs through ports; efficient multimodal and intermodal transportation networks; and logistics and distribution facilities.
+As a spine corridor, ECEC will serve as a backbone for regional cooperation projects that enhance exchange within South Asia and between India and East/Southeast Asia.

 Component corridors of ECEC

 ECEC covers four Indian states.
-It is home to 20% of India’s population and contributes about $533 billion in 2016-2017 (about 22%) to the country's GDP.
+It is home to 20% of India’s population and contributed about $533 billion in 2016-2017 (about 22%) to the country's GDP.
 The corridor region hosts 7 out of 12 of India’s major ports, namely: Chennai, Ennore, Haldia, Kolkata, Paradip, Tuticorin, and Visakhapatnam.
 Due to its vast scope, ECEC's development is being undertaken in phases: phase 1 covers the Visakhapatnam–Chennai Industrial Corridor (VCIC), largely in Andhra Pradesh; phase 2 involves the Chennai–Kanyakumari Industrial Corridor (CKIC) in Tamil Nadu; and phase 3 supports the Odisha Economic Corridor (OEC) and the West Bengal Economic Corridor (WBEC).

 GOI has selected the Asian Development Bank (ADB) as the lead partner for developing the ECEC.
 The conceptualization and development of ECEC has received major support from ADB, which carried out analytical work determining the kind of infrastructure and institutional investments necessary to drive manufacturing-led growth in consultation with the Department of Industrial Policy and Promotion, GOI.